backdrop-contrib/sharethis/README.md

 This module provides integration with the ShareThis social bookmarking utility.
 It places social media icons or count bubbles on specified pages of your site.

+The code for this project was based on the original share project for Drupal 5.
+It has been trimmed down to only work with only the ShareThis system.

 Installation
 ------------